fedelemantuano/ansible-kibana/README.md

 * The role assumes the user/group exists on the server.
 The Kibana packages create the default kibana user.
 If this needs to be changed, ensure the user exists.
 * The playbook relies on the inventory_name of each host to ensure its directories are unique
 * Systemd is used for Ubuntu versions >= 15, Debian >=8, Centos >=7.
 All other versions use init for service scripts.
-* In order to run x-pack tests a license file with security enabled is required.
-A trial license is appropriate.
-Set the environment variable `ES_XPACK_LICENSE_FILE` to the full path of the license file prior to running tests.